-Mr. Peter J. Smith has been Chairman of the Board of Directors of the Company since July 1995.
-Mr. Smith served as President until April 1999 and Chief Executive Officer until February 2000.
-Prior to joining the Company, Mr. Smith was Vice President of European Operations for Digital Equipment Corporation, a computer company, from November 1991 to March 1994.
+company, from November 1991 to March 1994.
 Previously, he managed Digital's worldwide applications development and marketing activities, including its engineering systems group which focused on CAD and CAM, graphics and general engineering market business.
 Mr. Smith holds a B.S. degree in electrical engineering from Northeastern University and an M.B.A. from the University of Notre Dame.
-Mr. Smith is also Chief Executive Officer of Neartek, Inc., a storage software company, and Chairman of the Martin Group, a telecommunications software billing company.
+Mr. Smith is also Chairman of Neartek, Inc., a storage software company, and Chairman of The Martin Group, Inc., a telecommunications software billing company, and Executive Chairman of Blue Socket, Inc., a wireless local dish network company.
+He also serves as director of NxTrend Technology, Inc., an enterprise software company, and GenuOne, Inc.

 James E. Cashman III has been Chief Executive Officer of the Company since February 2000 and President since April 1999.
-Mr. Cashman served as the Company's Senior Vice President, Operations from September 1997 to April 1999.
-Prior to joining the Company, Mr. Cashman was Vice President of International Operations/Marketing/Product Development at PAR Technology Corporation, a computer software and hardware company involved in transaction processing, from May 1995 to September 1997.
-From September 1994 to May 1995, he was Vice President, Development and Marketing at Metaphase Technology, Inc., a product data management company.
+Mr. Cashman served as the Company's Senior Vice President of Operations from September 1997 to April 1999.
+Prior to joining the Company, Mr. Cashman was Vice President of Marketing and International Operations at PAR Technology Corporation, a computer software and hardware company involved in transaction processing, from May 1995 to September 1997.
+From September 1994 to May 1995, he was Vice President of Product Development and Marketing at Metaphase Technology, Inc., a product data management company.
 Prior to joining Metaphase, Mr. Cashman was employed by Structural Dynamics Research Corporation, a computer aided design company, from 1976 to 1994 in a number of sales and technical positions.
 Mr. Cashman is also a director of the Pittsburgh Technology Council.